DIKU-EDU/kudos/docs/bootstrapping-kudos.rst

 kernel initialization (in ``main.c``) is finished, processor 0 will signal the other processors to continue.

-So that further initialization code could be written in a high-level language, we need a stack.
-A temporary stack will be located at address ``0x8000fffc``, just below the starting point of the KUDOS binary image.
-The stack will grow downward.
-Setting up the base address of the stack is done after processor separation in ``_boot.S``.
-Later, after initialization code, every kernel thread will have own stack areas.
+The stack pointer is set to ``0x8000fffc``, which is just below the kernel image.
+This provides a temporary stack for the init C code.
+Later, each kernel thread will have its own stack area.

-After this we have a stack and high-level language routines may be used.
-On the next line of ``_boot.S``, we’ll jump to the high-level initialization code ``init()`` located in ``kudos/init/main.c``.
+Once the init stack has been set up, we can jump to the ``init`` function in the (still) architecture-specific ``main.c``.

 Starting Subsystems
 -------------------